 1. Golden Retriever

-With their gentle and calming temperament, a Golden Retriever is a wonderful pet to add to the family - and it's not surprising that they're on our list of friendliest dog breeds.
-After all, the Golden is usually one of the first dogs you think of when considering the friendliest dog breeds.
+With their gentle demeanor and calming energy, Golden Retrievers are a wonderful pet to add to the family.
+Naturally, they made this list, as the Golden is usually one of the first dogs you think of when considering the friendliest dog breeds.
 As a breed, they're generally excellent with kids and are well-known for being particularly loyal, big-hearted, and sweet.

 These cuddly canines were bred to work with people and are always eager to please their owner, whether they're acting as a guide dog, a hunting dog, or used in therapy.